wangjiezhe/awesome-stars/README.md

 ## Go

+- [awesome-go](https://github.com/avelino/awesome-go) - A curated list of awesome Go frameworks, libraries and software
+- [thyme](https://github.com/sourcegraph/thyme) - Automatically track which applications you use and for how long.
 - [gogs](https://github.com/gogits/gogs) - Gogs (Go Git Service) is a painless self-hosted Git service.
 - [gx](https://github.com/whyrusleeping/gx) - A package management tool
 - [s3git](https://github.com/s3git/s3git) - s3git: git for Cloud Storage.
 Distributed Version Control for Data.
 Create decentralized and versioned repos that scale infinitely to 100s of millions of files.
 Clone huge PB-scale repos on your local SSD to make changes, commit and push back.
 Oh yeah, it dedupes too and offers directory versioning.